GSA-TTS/federal-website-standards/standards/site-search.md

 title: Site search
 category:
   ["Information and services that are discoverable and optimized for search"]
-why: A descriptive page title is important for accessibility and discoverability.
+why: Search functionality is an expected feature for websites and digital services.
 status: Draft
 surveyLink:
-pageFlowSection: "Top of page"
+pageFlowSection:
 date: Last modified
 ---